Applied and Technical Studiesufv.ca/aerospace

 Transport Canada stipulates that no more than 5% of a basic training course can be missed due to absenteeism.
 Students who fail to meet the attendance requirements as outlined in their individual program guides may be subject to an academic performance review and will not qualify for experience credit under the course approval.

 The program is comprised of 42 weeks of in-class instruction.
-You must show that you understand the theory introduced in the program by successfully completing a written test for each unit and then applying it to an acceptable level of practical skills as assigned in that unit.
+Students must show that they understand the theory introduced in the program by successfully completing a written test for each unit and then applying it to an acceptable level of practical skills as assigned in that unit.

 |102||Aircraft Terminology and Components|